Microsoft/azure-docs.pt-pt/articles/network-watcher/traffic-analytics.md

    :::column span="":::
       E.U.A.
 Leste 2
       Leste DOS EUA 2
-      França Central
-      Alemanha Centro-Oeste
-      Leste do Japão
+      França Centro do Japão Oriental
       Coreia do Sul Central
       E.U.A.
 Centro-Norte
       Europa do Norte